raspberrypi/documentation/usage/audio/README.md

 ```
 ## Using omxplayer as a background job

-omxplayer will close if run in the background without tty (user input).
+`omxplayer` will close immediately if run in the background without tty (user input), so to run successfully, you need to tell `omxplayer` not to require any user input using the `--no-keys` option.

-To circumvent this (and disable keyboard input), run with:

 ```bash
 omxplayer --no-keys example.mp3 &
 ```

-You can then check the status of the job you just spawned using `jobs`, and kill it using `kill`:
+Adding the `&` at the end of the command runs the job in the background.
+You can then check the status of this background job using the `jobs` command.
+Usually the job will complete when `omxplayer` finishes playing , but you can, if necessary, kill it before it normally terminates by using the `kill` command.

 ```bash
 $ jobs